Zeyu-Li/matrix_multiplication/README.md

 build matrix_multiplication_console_input.cpp and input the numbers in the console.
-When putting it in the console, put in the dimensions of the height and width, then input the values of the matrix line/row by line/row with either whitespace or line break to the console
+When putting it in the console, put in the dimensions of the height and width, then input the values (integer only) of the matrix line/row by line/row with either whitespace or line break to the console

 * note, you have to build the projects